swipswaps/project_PyNode/README.md

 # Project PyNode

-This project aimed to create a small-scale web app that uses a model developed in Python for data processing and displays its results in an App built using modern web-development tools like: NodeJS, React and D3js.
+This project aimed to create a small-scale web app that uses a model developed in Python for data processing and displays its results in an app built using modern web-development tools like: NodeJS, React and D3js.

 # Motivation